-- (1) The DHB will pay the PHO the following payments for Providing First Level Services for each year starting on 1 July: - (a) a capitation payment in accordance with clauses 2 to 4; - (b) a very low cost access payment in accordance with clause 5 (if applicable); - (c) a patient access subsidy in accordance with clause 6 (if applicable); - (d) a very low cost access sustainability support payment in accordance with clause 7 (if applicable); and - (e) a zero fees for under 6s payment in accordance with clause 8 (if applicable). - (2) Each payment will be paid in equal monthly instalments, except that: - (a) patient access subsidies and very low cost access sustainability support payments will be paid in equal quarterly instalments; and - (b) patient access subsidy payments will be paid only on receipt of an invoice from the PHO.
+- (1) The DHB will pay the PHO the following payments for Providing First Level Services: - (a) a capitation payment in accordance with clauses 2 to 4; - (b) a VLCA payment in accordance with clause 5 (if applicable); - (c) a patient access subsidy in accordance with clause 6 (if applicable); - (d) a CSC payment in accordance with clause 7 (if applicable); - (e) a zero fees for under 14s payment in accordance with clause 8 (if applicable); and - (f) a zero fees for under 6s payment in accordance with clause 9 (if applicable). - (2) Each payment will be paid in monthly instalments. - (3) From the NES Start Date, each payment will be based on: - (a) information about the PHO's Enrolled Population held on the National Enrolment Service and determined at 00:00 hours on the first day of the month to which the payment relates; and - (b) if necessary, information on enrolment registers provided by PHOs. - (4) However, the parties acknowledge that any amount paid in respect of a month in accordance with subclause (3) may not be the actual amount payable to the PHO, and agree that adjustments may be made in respect of monthly payments as set out in the Referenced Document entitled "Business Rules: National Enrolment Service: Capitation Based Funding".